-Born in Bordeaux in 1963, Christophe Stibio is a Melbourne-based painter whose signature medium is shredded strips of recycled documents.
+Born in Bordeaux, Christophe Stibio is a Melbourne-based painter whose signature medium is recycled strips of shredded documents.

-After a Master’s in Visual Art from the Bordeaux School of Fine Art and a subsequent tertiary diploma from the Chinese Academy of Fine Arts in Hangzhou, he brought together Western and Eastern art principles in a distinctive practice, informed by a cross-cultural, global perspective on landscape.
+After a Master's in Visual Art from the Bordeaux University and a subsequent tertiary research diploma from the Chinese Academy of Fine Art in Hangzhou, he brought together Western and Eastern art principles in a distinctive practice, informed by a cross-cultural and global perspective on landscape.

 When he moved to Australia in 1993 and encountered the vastness and extreme contrasts, his integrated contemporary practice flourished.
 He established the concept of a landscape as he describes "an act of commemoration" through the introduction of colours, applied in multiple thin layers, with the rigour of the ink wash traditional technique (or guo hua).